National Marine Sanctuary of American Samoa: Rising water temperatures

-Changing Weather Patterns and Storms
+Changing weather patterns and storms

 In the American Samoa, climate change is estimated to increase rainfall by about 10% by 2100, while extreme precipitation events are also projected to increase in frequency.
 These extreme events cause large amounts of sediment runoff, which bury corals, suffocating and killing them.
 This sediment also clouds up the water, making photosynthesis challenging.
 Nitrogen from fertilizers increase coral disease and contribute to coral bleaching.

 Tropical cyclones drive harsh winds and towering waves that cause damage to coral systems, sometimes causing persistent decrease in coral cover.
 These storms are expected to increase in intensity, but decrease in frequency over the next 70 years.

-Actions Being Taken
+Actions being taken

 The NOAA Ocean Acidification Program placed a very scientifically powerful buoy in Fagatele Bay in May 2019.
 This buoy records real-time values of water temperature, acidity, and other relevant parameters, that can then be used to assess trends.
 NOAA also tackles non-climate stressors that can make the reefs more resilient as a whole.
 The population of crown-of-thorns sea star, a natural predator of corals, is closely monitored and controlled to prevent outbreaks.
 The sea stars are injected with ox bile that painlessly kills them and does not harm the rest of the ecosystem.
 A coral nursery project was also piloted in 2020.
 In the future, corals from the nursery could be used to restore reefs after devastation due to weather or other events.